 Despite its proven effectiveness, it’s not always easy to convince new clients to engage in life or business coaching if they haven’t tried it before (or had negative experiences).
 Many of them may confuse coaching with therapy or counseling and have some resistance, unaware of the benefits that can be garnered from truly effective coaching tools.

 Whether this reluctance comes from a lack of information or is borne from the infamous “go-it-alone” mentality that can plague us in the 21st century, we felt that it was important to outline why coaching is utilized by many successful businesses around the world.

 - Enhanced mental health

 - And decreased stress levels

-Therefore, proper engagement with coaching tools have the potential to see clients bridge the gap between where they currently are and where they want to be!
-In fact, the best coaches will be able to guide their clients through major career changes, which allows them to conquer any challenge that may crop up on their professional journey.
+Therefore, proper engagement with coach tools has the potential to see clients bridge the gap between where they currently are and where they want to be!
+In fact, the best coaches can guide their clients through major career and life changes, empowering them to conquer any challenge that may crop up on their journey.

 Exciting stuff, right?

 Why are Coaching Tools So Effective?

 In layman’s terms, the optimal outcome from life coaching is honing skills that increase space for personal development.

 We won’t delve too deeply into the psychology behind coaching (trust us, it’s rather extensive!), but as personal development is important for any individual looking to succeed in life, it’s unsurprising that using coaching tools often separates the wheat from the chaff.